-In this subsection we investigate how the application of statistical weights affects the estimation of the GW amplitude derived from simulated quasar proper motions.
+In this subsection, we investigate how the application of statistical weights affects the estimation of the GW amplitude derived from simulated quasar proper motions.
 In particular, we compare two approaches: (i) an unweighted analysis, in which all quasars contribute equally to the statistics in both the HDC and VSH methods, and (ii) a weighted analysis, in which each measurement is weighted according to its formal uncertainty.

-The weighted scheme accounts for the heterogeneous astrometric precision of sources in the \textit{Gaia}-CRF3 catalogue.
-In practice, quasars with smaller proper-motion uncertainties receive larger statistical weights, while objects with larger uncertainties contribute less to the final estimator.
+The weighted scheme accounts for the heterogeneous astrometric precision of the sources in the \textit{Gaia}-CRF3 catalog.
+In practice, quasars with smaller proper motion uncertainties receive larger statistical weights, while objects with larger uncertainties contribute less to the final estimator.

-In the HDC framework, the proposed weighting scheme allows different weights to be assigned to the proper-motion components projected along the directions parallel and perpendicular to the great circle connecting each pair of sources.
+In the HDC framework, the proposed weighting scheme allows different weights to be assigned to the proper motion components projected along the directions parallel and perpendicular to the great circle connecting each pair of sources.
 As a result, the same quasar may have different effective weights depending on the specific source pair and on the projected component of the proper motion considered in the correlation analysis (formulas \ref{eq:sig}, \ref{eq:varianc} and \ref{eq:C_par_per_w}).